 The world’s first vaccine was developed after people observed that those who survived a deadly disease never caught it again.
 One scientist wondered if there was a way to train our body to recognize and fight specific dangerous germs WITHOUT having to first survive a life-threatening test.
 It turns out that there was!
 In fact, scientists have discovered more than one way to do this over the past 200 years, as they have continued to develop improved vaccine delivery methods, but each one produces the same result: a wanted poster for the virus.

 Let’s take our good guys and bad guys out of a fortress and put them in America’s “Old West” instead.
 If a gang of outlaws (bad guys) was riding from town to town to steal from people, and the Sheriff’s lawmen (good guys) wanted to warn innocent townspeople to be on the lookout, what would they do?
 They would put the outlaws’ mugshots on wanted posters!
 These posters would also include some information about who the bad guys were and what to do if they showed up.
 Then, if the gang arrived in a town that had received the wanted poster warning, the locals would be ready to fight.

 Some vaccines contain inactivated or very weak virus cells.
 Others contain only tiny fragments of the virus that contain its unique antigen mugshot.
-When injected into your body, these pieces cannot give you the virus, but still trigger your immune system to respond in the same way.
 They effectively deliver a wanted poster that not only includes the virus’s mugshot but also instructions for building the antibodies needed to hunt it down and destroy it.
 If that notorious viral villain ever tries to attack you, your immune system will immediately recognize the bad guy from the wanted poster and begin battle.

 How Does an mRNA Vaccine Work?